Real Estate Wholesaling

 8. QA and Ongoing Management

-Without a QA system, cold calling VA performance almost always degrades over time.
-Scripts get sloppy, dial rates drop, and bad habits form.
-The operators who get consistent results from their VAs are the ones who review performance weekly and address issues before they become patterns.
+Without a QA system, cold calling VA performance degrades.
+Scripts get sloppy, dial rates drop, and bad habits compound over weeks until you're getting a fraction of the output you started with.
+The operators who maintain consistent results review performance weekly.
+Not monthly, not when something goes wrong.

 Daily Metrics to Track

 • Contacts made: The percentage of dials that connect with a live person.
-Varies by market and list — 10 to 20% is typical.
+Varies by market and list.
+8-15% contact rate is typical with a predictive dialer.

 • Appointments set: Of live contacts, how many became scheduled appointments?
 A well-trained caller in a good market should convert 5 to 15% of live contacts into appointments.